 Does this mattress feel “soft” or “firm”?

 In our setup it landed medium-firm leaning: supportive first, with contouring that doesn’t swallow you.
-If you expect a plush, slow-sinking top, it will likely feel firmer than you want.
+If you want a plush, slow-sinking top, it will likely feel firmer than you expect.

 Is it good for hot sleepers?

-Yes, relative to many foams.
-The surface stayed breathable in our overnight checks, and Marcus reported less heat buildup through the core of the night.
+Yes—compared with many foams.
+In our overnight checks, the surface stayed breathable, and we noted less heat buildup through the core of the night.

 How couple-friendly is it?

 It’s easy to move on, but motion isolation is only moderate.
-If your partner is a frequent turner, you’ll feel more activity than on dense memory-foam styles.
+If your partner changes positions often, you’ll notice more movement than you would on dense memory-foam styles.

 What’s the biggest reason people return latex-style beds?

-Usually it’s the “on top” sensation and the bounce.
-If you love deep sink or want the quietest surface possible, a different construction tends to fit better.
+Most returns come down to the “on top” feel and the bounce.
+If you love deep sink or want the quietest surface possible, a different construction is usually a better match.